 Beyond the morning encouragement of my award, (Yes, I choose to look at it as an achievement to have been the quietest) today was filled with more.
 On my initial ascent, a silver-bearded gentleman in a jeep slows to my turtle pace and ask me if I am headed to Maine.
 I affirm that is my destination.
 He ask if I started in Oregon or Washington and I reply Astoria, Oregon was the beginning of the trek.
 As a car pulls up behind him, he gives a fist pump and shouts encouragement and something about his butt hurting just thinking about it.
 I notice his yellow flashing light on top of the jeep and realize he is a rural route mail carrier.
 He passes me several times in the road, each time with me simply plodding along.
 Some time later, I turn left past a general store and he is out front talking to someone as he spots me and yells, "there he is."
 They both shout encouragement as I pass and wave back.

 I stop for lunch at a general store and deli in Piermont, NH.
 (Pop.
 709).
 There I meet Rob Elder.
 I have taken my cranberry chicken salad sandwich with jalapeños and banana peppers to a picnic bench behind the store.
 Rob walks up and introduces himself and we talk about my journey and other adventures his family has been on.
 As I explain about creating awareness and raising money for AFI, he generously reaches into his pocket and hands me cash as a donation.
 (Adding it to the road donations I will total at the end).
 He grew up in the area and moved back after living in New York for many decades.
 His son passed away six years ago and he said he dedicated Friday's to waving and encouraging people in town every Friday.
-He goes on to say that he gave that up and does it everyday.
-Today he was out delivering food to some of the elders in the community.
+He goes on to say that he eventually gave that up..... and simply does it everyday.
+Apparently true to his commitment, today he was out delivering food to some of the elders in the community.
 I finish my lunch after he leaves and set out on my way.
 Shortly up the hill we meet again and he pulls over to share two thoughts that will give me a slice of New Hampshire.
 One is that there are two 80+ year old men who grew up in the area and now live up the road together in one of only two brick houses in Piermont.
 He gives me a brief version of their varied and colorful history and encourages me to stop by for a minute or wave if I don't have the time.
 The other was that he volunteered to come get me some 20 miles up the road at my campsite and take me to dinner, since it was predicting rain for the night.
-I politely decline the latter generosity, but find my way to the old brick house where I spend a several minutes taking to Ron and Albert, colorful indeed.
+I politely decline the latter generosity, but find my way to the old brick house where I spend several minutes talking to Ron and Albert, colorful indeed.
 Ron is "an old 'Sailah'" who served in Korea.
 He does not drive, but still rides his bike around the area.
 He tells me he put over 1800 miles on his bike one 'summah'.
 Albert is dairy farmer that "all the kids used to work for", but had watered down his milk back in '87 and could not dairy farm since then.
 As I speak to some of you, I will tell you more about them.
 They got in their dented and hard worn old Chevy truck, that seemed to fit right in with the rest of the residence, to head to town.
 As I peddle off, Ron yells, "see ya in the funny 'papahs'".
 Cool.

 After a bit, I pedal forth and am drawn in by a farm stand, as I often am.
 The Indian Corn Mill farm stand specializes in Apples and Apple cider.
 I inquire if I could buy just two apples, one for now and one for my camp tonight.
 The proprietor says no, but that she will give me two.
 She selects of her finest and throws in a glass of apple cider since I had to cycle in the heat.
 She explains that they are known for their cider and that it get better in October with the different varieties of apples she uses.
 I must admit, with zero exaggeration that it was the finest apple cider I have ever tasted, even if it was just September.
 I agree to take her gift, but explain that I will add the value of it to the donations I have received on road.
 She bids me safe travel and I am off again.